 Think back to when you were in grade school.
 You are sitting at your desk, holding your favorite purple polka-dot pencil with a green dinosaur eraser that you purchased with your lunch money at the school store.
-The teacher explains that you will be writing stories, and each story must contain the five Ws: who, what, when, where, why, and sometimes how.
+The teacher explains that you will be creating stories, and each story must contain the Five Ws of Content Writing: who, what, when, where, why, and sometimes how.

 The simple answer to our “why” is that content provides audience engagement, and when the audience is engaged, they are more likely to answer our call to action.

 The biggest resource that we have at our fingertips is data.
 We have the ability to track who is visiting our sites, what content they are consuming, when the peak performance time is, where they are clicking and why they are interacting with certain pieces of content.
 Once we’ve solved the five Ws, we embark on how to keep them engaged and coming back for more.